dominikh/go-tools/staticcheck/README.md

-Staticcheck is a tool for statically checking the inputs to and uses of certain functions and constructs, such as `regexp.Compile`.
+Staticcheck is `go vet` on steroids, applying a ton of static analysis checks you might be used to from tools like ReSharper for C#.

 ## Installation